Land Trust Awarded $1,500 for Kids in Nature Educational Programs.

-A $3,000 grant to Highland – Cashiers Land Trust (HCLT) is supporting an Education Coordinator position, an AmeriCorps Member, who assists with educational program development, implementation and supplies.
+A $1,500 grant to Highland – Cashiers Land Trust (HCLT) is supporting the Kids in Nature programs.
 Through quality, investigative educational programs, HCLT is helping to guide a diverse group of youth in the community toward becoming good environmental stewards, ultimately leading individuals to make decisions and take actions that will improve ecosystems and increase other conservation efforts in the future.
 Programs are offered to groups in Highlands and Cashiers including the Boys and Girls Club of the Plateau, the Gordon Center, the Literacy Council, the Sonshine School, the Summit Charter School, the Town of Highlands Rec Camp and more.

 Fall 2019 - Grants totaling $62,490